pact-im/api-doc/_includes/channels.md

 }
 ```

-This endpoint provide an ability to write first in whatsapp channel.
+This endpoint provides an ability to create conversation with a client in whatsapp channel.

-When you send this request will be added a job for delivering your message.
-When operation finished we send webhooks with information about this operation.
+When you execute this request we will add a job for delivery.
+We will send webhook when the operation is complete or failed.

-You can check operation result manually.
-Pleas, look to [Jobs](#jobs)
+You can also poll delivery status here: [Jobs](#jobs)

 ### HTTP Request